sderev/toc-markdown/README.md

 ```

 With the above configuration, you can press `<leader>t` while in normal mode within a Markdown file in Vim.
 It will save the file, execute the `toc-markdown` script on it, and reload the updated file, displaying the updated TOC.

-Make sure you have the `toc-markdown` script accessible from your PATH or provide its absolute path correctly for this integration to work.